 Travel Expenses / Per Diem

-Most crews require travel expenses and/or a per diem for any work more than 50 miles away form their home base.
-These expenses may include hotel room, mileage, and meals.
-It is a common practice to offer crew members a per diem instead of paying for meals.
-In this case you pay crew members $35-$50 per day for meals.
+Most crews require travel expenses and/or per diem for any work more than 50 miles away from their home base.
+These expenses may include a hotel room, mileage, and meals.
+It’s a common practice to offer crew members a per diem instead of paying for meals.
+In this case, you pay crew members $35-$50 per day for meals.

 Most video crews offer full-day rates and half-day rates.
-Make sure to specify with the crew whether the full-day is 8 hour or 10 hour.
-This will certainly make a big difference in cost if overtime is involved!
-If you book a crew at a half-day rate for 5 hours and you roll over into 6, you are automatically billed the full day rate.
+Make sure to specify with the crew whether the full-day is eight hours or ten hours.
+This will certainly make a big difference in cost if overtime is involved.
+If you book a crew at a half-day rate for five hours and you roll over into six, you are automatically billed the full day rate.
 Full days typically start at first crew call of the assignment and end when the assignment is wrapped, even if small breaks or lunch were taken in between.
-Overtime is defined as any hour of work performed after the end of a full day.
+Overtime is defined as an hour of work performed after the end of a full day.
 Overtime is typically billed as time and a half for labor, but no extra charge for gear.
 Many crews will offer discounts on travel and other items in exchange for multiple full-days of work.

 All video crews are responsible for the transportation of their gear and crew.
 However, there may be additional charges for mileage.
-While many larger crew vehicles (like Ford Excursion or Chevy Suburban) have room for other crew like a traveling producer or reporter, don’t assume they will have room.
+While many larger crew vehicles (like Chevy Suburbans) have room for other crew like a traveling producer or reporter, don’t assume they will have room.
 Always ask the crew if they have room for additional passengers, luggage, or equipment prior to arriving on location.

 Information to Crew

-first interview time, event starts, or air time
+-First interview time, event start time, or airtime

-Certainly video crew rates vary based on region, market size, gear included, and experience.
-A common rate for a two man video crew with Beta SP video gear in an average size market is $1400-$1500.
+Certainly, video crew rates vary based on region, market size, gear included, and experience.
+A common rate for a two-man video crew in an average size market is $2,000.
 Normally crews charge more than half for working a half-day, assuming that they will not be able to pick-up the other half of the day for another client.
-A common rate for a two man video crew with Beta SP video gear in an average size market is $1000-$1100.
-To save on cost, based on your quality and specific needs, you may opt to use a one man band crew.
-A one man band full day rate with Camera Operator and Beta SP video gear should run around $1000-$1200.
-Certainly be prepared to have your cost vary based on all the other variables mentioned above.
+Certainly be prepared to have your cost vary.

-This article was written by Patrick Bryant, Operations Manager, for Go To Team.
-Go To Team is a leading provider of video production resources throughout the southeast including video camera crews.
-See their home page for more information.
+This article was written by Patrick Bryant, Founder of Go To Team.
+Go To Team is a leading provider of video production resources throughout the U.S. including video camera crews.
+See their homepage for more information.